Digital Headquarter: a Comprehensive Approach to Operating a Digital Workplace

 Traditionally, companies prioritized investments in improving corporate intranets and physical office amenities to create a safe, satisfying, and streamlined work experience for employees.

 However, as employees can now work from anywhere — home, office, or at the client-site — companies are once again facing the need to re-think their digital workplace strategy.

-The latest reflects that sentiment.
+The latest data from Gartner reflects that sentiment.
 Among the boards of directors, “digital tech initiatives” and “workforce” are ranked as the top strategic business priorities for 2022.
 Specifically many are wondering:

 - Should we continue with remote work for all locations, offer employees to choose hybrid hours, or go back to the offices?

 - Are we still stuck with site-centric work practices and do not take full advantage of the emerging digital workplace technologies?

 - How can we design and implement performance-driven, empowering, and supporting digital practices to improve collaboration, creativity, and innovation rates?

 As a technology partner helping companies realize major digital workplace transformation projects, Infopulse has also noticed that, from a technical perspective, many companies often struggle with:

 - Adjusting current IT infrastructure to new load patterns or deploying new architecture patterns.